Posts you can share as images

 The watermark

-The bottom-right corner carries a small Lanai watermark at 40% opacity.
-It is on by default, and it is removable.
-The reason it’s on by default is plain: every shared image is also, gently, an invitation.
+The reason it’s on by default is plain: every shared image is, gently, an invitation.
+Somebody likes the way a post looks on a friend’s Instagram story; the watermark tells them where it came from.
 The reason it’s removable is the same one: if the moment is yours alone, the moment is yours alone.
+You’re in charge of which case applies.